First Methodist Church of Oviedo

 The First Methodist Church of Oviedo, is a historic church in Oviedo, Florida, United States.
 It is located at 263 King Street.
 On July 18, 2007, it was added to the U.S. National Register of Historic Places.

+From First Methodist Church of Oviedo "The First Methodist Church of Oviedo is a large, multi-generational church located in the heart of Oviedo.
+Our mission is to make disciples for Jesus Christ for the transformation of the world as we seek to fulfill our vision of every person becoming a follower of Jesus, loving God and others.
+We are very active missional based church, both in our own community and throughout the world, and would love for you to be a part of anything we do!"